dmonskull/CrackdownSeriesXbox360Documentation/README.md

 82AE69D8 - possibly where the game checks if the debug menu should be activated

-8325DFB8 - possibly where value is stored for checking if console command should be sent in offline/online state.
+8325DFB8 - possibly the offset for checking if console command should be sent in offline/online state.

 New list of working console commands: